bendemonium/blog/content/posts/first-lang.md

 >SCENE: Imagine you are watching TV and your playful adult family member who you are close to (relationships are important when trying to dissect what language/sentence structure/vocabulary is acceptable and appropriate) tries to keep blocking the TV in attempts to tease you and you're done humoring them.
 Also assume this person knows English but thinks in Telugu, an Indian language.
 >
->English: Please don't trouble me :/
+>  English: Please don't trouble me :/
->Telugu adult hears: దయచేసి నన్ను ఇబ్బంది పెట్టకు
 >
->Dissecting the connotations attached:
+>  Telugu adult hears: దయచేసి నన్ను ఇబ్బంది పెట్టకు
 >
+>*Dissecting the connotations attached*:
 >దయచేసి is "please" when used with an instruction or request, and is often a formal word not used in close relationships.
 It's assigned a greater weight in communication.
 When you use this word, you are, in a sense, alienating the other person and rendering your closeness void by doing so - which is seen as an insult (probably because historically Indian families lacked boundaries).
 This is still fine, but then there's ఇబ్బంది for "trouble".
 Now this is a word that can be used two ways: first when you're a bit annoyed or uncomfortable because of an itch or a weird sitting position OR-- note that since I said uncomfortable-- could have "harassment" connotations.
 Essentially it's a euphemism for that kind of stuff in polite society when discussing affairs with people you aren't close to.
 They're making you feel REALLY uncomfortable.
 Since you've already alienated them by saying దయచేసి for "please", and that set the tone for the rest of the sentence, you have likely insulted them.

 A lot of that explanation would be easy to discard as overthinking but I believe it's important to recognize and acknowledge the cognitive processes that dictate how you react to something, so we can all understand each other better.
 #### etymological influence too?